gitPhate/Library/README.md

 $lazy->Value(); //MyClass
 ```

-### Singleton
+#### Singleton
 It's an abstract class that implements the [singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern).
+It provides the `getInstance()` method that returns the instance of the class.

 A short example:
 ```PHP
 class MyClass extends Library\Singleton
 {